lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 .. note::

     If a fit did not produce good results, it is often useful to check whether there are flagged Gaussians and adjust the flagging options as necessary.
+Flagged Gaussians can be viewed by setting ``ch0_flagged = True`` in the ``show_fit`` task.

 The options for flagging of Gaussians are: